funRiceGenes/funRiceGenes.github.io/_posts/OS/U/2015-01-20-OsUbDKgamma4.md

 * **Genbank accession number**

 * **Key message**
+    + This result, together with the observations on the interaction between OsUbDK¦Ã4 and OsFTIP1 (Figure 5), suggests that OsUbDK¦Ã4 exerts its function in controlling flowering time via OsFTIP1.

 * **Connection**
-    + __OsFTIP1__, __OsUbDKgamma4__, [OsFTIP1-Mediated Regulation of Florigen Transport in Rice Is Negatively Regulated by a Ubiquitin-like Domain Kinase OsUbDKÎ³4.](http://www.ncbi.nlm.nih.gov/pubmed?term=OsFTIP1-Mediated Regulation of Florigen Transport in Rice Is Negatively Regulated by a Ubiquitin-like Domain Kinase OsUbDKÎ³4.%5BTitle%5D), OsFTIP1-Mediated Regulation of Florigen Transport in Rice Is Negatively Regulated by a Ubiquitin-like Domain Kinase OsUbDKÎ³4.
+    + __OsFTIP1__, __OsUbDKgamma4~OsUbDK¦Ã4__, [OsFTIP1-Mediated Regulation of Florigen Transport in Rice Is Negatively Regulated by a Ubiquitin-like Domain Kinase OsUbDKÎ³4.](http://www.ncbi.nlm.nih.gov/pubmed?term=OsFTIP1-Mediated Regulation of Florigen Transport in Rice Is Negatively Regulated by a Ubiquitin-like Domain Kinase OsUbDKÎ³4.%5BTitle%5D), OsFTIP1-Mediated Regulation of Florigen Transport in Rice Is Negatively Regulated by a Ubiquitin-like Domain Kinase OsUbDKÎ³4.

 [//]: # * **Key figures**